We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Farmhouse Sink

-Farmhouse sinks originated in the 17th century, when running water didn’t exist.
-Manufacturers designed the large basin sinks to hold water collected from an outside source, such as a well or river.
+Still popular today, farmhouse sinks were created in the 17th century, when running water didn’t exist.
+Manufacturers designed the large, deep basins to hold water once it was collected from a source outside of the home, such as a well or river.

 The original farmhouse sinks appeared first in Ireland and Britain.
-The early versions had modifications depending on the area’s water availability.
-The Belfast sink had an overflow that allowed excess water to drain away.
-The London sink was shallower and kept every last drop inside.
+Each of the early versions had modifications depending on the area’s water availability.
+The Belfast sink had an overflow that allowed excess water to drain away, while the London sink was shallower and kept every last drop of water inside.

 Due to the sink’s roominess, the farmhouse sink remained popular in homes that gained running water.
-By the 1930s, designers modified the sinks with plumbing.
+By the 1930s, the sinks were modified with plumbing.
 Families used them to wash produce and do dishes.
+Many added features for these purposes, such as metal rack inserts for drying plates and drain captures for catching scraps for compost.
+Original farmhouse sinks rarely had a disposal, although you can certainly add one to yours if you prefer.

 Lots of Tile

-Square, penny round and hexagonal ceramic tiles were popular choices.
-Styles ranged from stark white to bright colors, especially blues, greens, yellows and reds.
+Square, penny round and hexagonal ceramic tiles were popular choices during the time and ranged from stark white to bright colors, especially blues, greens, yellows and reds.
 The tile colors on the walls and floors would often contrast with one another.

 Pendant Lights